guyinacube/powerapps-docs-pr/articles/guided-learning/learning-filter-gallery-dropdown.md

    ms.author="sharik"/>

 # Using a drop-down control to filter data in a gallery
-When you generate an app from a data source, the gallery that's created includes a search box.
+When you generate an app from a data source, the app that's created includes a search box.
 Another way to search for data in a gallery is to filter the results using a drop-down control.

 In this topic, you'll create a drop-down control that lets you filter data by the country selected in the control.

-## Create a drop down control
+## Create a drop-down control
 On the **Insert** tab, click or tap **Controls**, and then click or tap **Drop down**.
 When the drop-down control appears in the gallery, drag and resize it so it fits below the title bar and above the gallery template.

 ![Insert drop-down control](./media/learning-filter-gallery-dropdown/insert-control-dropdown.png)